ArjunJadeja/Bluffer/README.md

   - LiveData - LiveData is lifecycle-aware, meaning it respects the lifecycle of other app components, such as activities, fragments, or services.
   - ViewBinding - Binds UI components in your layouts to data sources in your app using a declarative format rather than programmatically.
 - Architecture
-  - MVC Architecture (View - ViewModel - Network)
+  - MVVM Architecture (View - ViewModel - Network)
 - [Retrofit2](https://github.com/square/retrofit) - Construct the REST APIs.
 - [Moshi](https://github.com/square/moshi/) - A modern JSON library for Kotlin and Java.
 - [Coil](https://github.com/coil-kt/coil) - An image loading library for Android backed by Kotlin Coroutines